Visiting Student

 We want to make sure you have a strong start at South Seattle College.
 One of the best ways you can prepare for enrollment is to do a little research on the programs you might want to study.
 This will help you identify what degree might be best for you.
 If you need help exploring, contact our Welcome Center and get support from our friendly staff to learn more about your options.

-All students must submit a free admissions application for South Seattle College with your intended program of study.
+All students must submit a free online admissions application for South Seattle College with your intended program of study, even if your intention is to only take 1-3 classes and not earn a degree or certificate at South.
 We recommend reviewing the "Tips for Submitting Your Admissions Application" below before starting your application.

 South Seattle College uses the Washington State Board of Community and Technical Colleges Online Admissions Application Portal.